Skip to footer content

 3. Main Method: Using sample Person data, we build an instance of the User class in the Main method.
 Next, we use Flunt's IsValid attribute to determine whether the Person data is legitimate.
 To create the PDF document, we invoke the IronPdf method if the data is correct.
 If not, the validation problems are shown on the console.

-We have developed a fast workflow for evaluating user input and producing PDF documents in a C# application by combining IronPDF for PDF generation with Flunt for data validation.
-This method ensures data integrity, generates papers of expert quality, and encourages the writing of clear, readable, and maintainable code.
+We have developed a fast workflow for evaluating user input and generating PDF documents in a C# application by combining IronPDF for PDF generation with Flunt for data validation.
+This method ensures data integrity, generates professional-quality documents, and encourages the writing of clear, readable, and maintainable code.
 To read more about IronPDF's capabilities, refer to the documentation page.
 Below is the sample code snippet.

 using IronPdf;